aroario2003/neomusic.nvim/README.md

     --timeout after this amount of seconds
     notif_timeout = 5,

+    --Max items that can be put into the song queue at a time, --nil means use the default (1,000)
+    song_queue_max_items = nil,

     --Neovim global keymaps, which are not buffer local, --make sure these dont conflict with existing keybinds global_keymaps = {